When Is Inductive Inference Possible?: Setup

-Nature's ability of selecting a changing $h_t^*$ adaptively prevents us from even discussing non-uniformity in classic online learning: there can be only uniform or consistent guarantees (consistency means a guarantee of finite errors, see Example 1).

-To set the stage for non-uniform guarantees, the first change we make to classic online learning is requiring \begin{itemize} \item Nature fixes a ground-truth hypothesis $h^*$ in advance and sets $y_t=h^*(x_t)$ thereforth. \end{itemize}

-The main criteria we consider in this paper is non-uniform hypothesis-wise \begin{itemize} \item We consider hypothesis-wise error bounds depending on $h^*$, besides the dependence on $\mathcal{H}$. \end{itemize} Although the error bound is non-uniform, we still require it to be uniform over any $x$ for a fixed $h^*$.
+Nature's ability of selecting a changing $h_t^*$ adaptively contradicts the principles of inductive inference that the ground-truth should be consistent.
+To set the stage for inductive inference, the first change we make to classic online learning is requiring Nature to fix a ground-truth hypothesis $h^*$ in advance and sets $y_t=h^*(x_t)$ thereforth.
+The main criterion we consider in this paper is then hypothesis-wise error bounds depending on $h^*$, besides the dependence on $\mathcal{H}$.

+The reason for mainly considering hypothesis-wise guarantees is twofold: (1) it follows the conventions of inductive inference literature (2) uniform guarantee is too strong for the problem of induction, while consistency guarantee is weak in that it's fully posterior and thereby less informative.
 Throughout this paper, all discussions are made under the above setting, unless otherwise specified (classic/consistency).

-Denote the number of errors made by a learning algorithm $\mathcal{A}$ when Nature chooses $h$ and presents $x$ to Learner as $err_{\mathcal{A}}(h,x)$, we define non-uniform online learnability as below.
+Denote the number of errors made by a learning algorithm $\mathcal{A}$ when Nature chooses $h$ and presents $x$ to Learner as